The Relational Economy: Deficit Living - Part 2

 Failed relationships do not exhaust the wealth of who we are, they are merely questions followed by answers—a "would you" followed by a "no." And that hurts every time.
 If you didn't care you wouldn't have asked and if you care it hurts.
 But these wounds do not last forever unless we build them a shrine, hang lighting, and invite guests.
 My advice?
 Drive them to some deserted road and force them out into the ditch—then drive off.
 Take them to the edge of some barren and ragged cliff and let them fall.
 Or more practically, write them all out on a piece of paper and ceremonially—burn them.
 You are worth more than that.

 Now, wipe your eyes and check your account.
-God had already deposited new worth into your account signed in the blood of His son—Jesus the Christ from whose account grace abounds all the more (Rom.
-5:20).
+God had already deposited new worth into your account signed in the blood of His son—Jesus the Christ from whose account grace abounds all the more (Romans 5:20).
 Far from broke—you are wealthy.

 Recently on Singles